Memotech-Bill/MEMU/README.md

 * Raspberry Pi Pico: A cut-down version due to Pico capacity limits.
 * Linux X-Window: Displays in multiple windows.
 * Linux Framebuffer: No GUI required.
 One display at a time, full-screen.
+* Microsoft Windows: Does not have DART or Network emulation.

 This version of the code is very much a work in progress as new ports are merged.
 There are probably bugs, and there is certainly diagnostic code.